Compliance and Tax Strategy

 The Harassment Help Desk is also available for reporting harassment-related complaints specifically, and to ensure that behavior constituting harassment is dealt with appropriately.

 All reported misconducts are investigated by the dedicated team for substantiating reports, and feedback is provided to whistleblowers that includes a conclusion, resolution and plans for improvement.

 In all circumstances where a breach is substantiated, those involved in misconduct will be subject to disciplinary action in accordance with the provisions of the employment rules of the company.

 Rakuten Group’s mission is empowerment.
 By paying our fair share of taxes, we contribute to society and empower local communities and central governments to fund social, educational and cultural programs.

-- We file our tax returns and make tax payments on time.
+- ◎ We file our tax returns and make tax payments in a timely and proper manner.

-- We apply the “arm’s length” principle in our transfer pricing policies across the group, taking into account the latest guidelines from the OECD and the local authorities.
+- ◎ We always apply the “arm’s length” principle in our transfer pricing policies across the group, taking into account the latest guidelines from the OECD and the local authorities.